-The Best Maui Hikes for Stunning Views and Spectacular Wildlife
+8 Best Hikes in Maui for Stunning Views and Spectacular Wildlife

 If you’re not out in nature, you’re not doing Maui right.

 The island of Maui has more than 700 square miles of rainforests, volcanic landscapes, and coastline with some of the most beautiful vistas on Earth.
-There are hundreds of miles of trails on Maui, all particular to the environment.
+There are hundreds of miles of Maui hiking trails, all particular to the environment.
 Some trails will showcase the island’s broad biodiversity, some will take you into sacred sites for local Hawaiian culture, and some even end in a boardwalk — hiking shoes optional.

-Whether you’re looking for a multi-day hike to immerse yourself in Maui’s flora or an easy hour-long stroll along the coast, we’ve gathered some of Maui’s best hikes for everyone to enjoy.
+Whether you’re looking for multi-day Maui hikes to immerse yourself in the island's flora or an easy hour-long stroll along the coast, we’ve gathered some of the best hikes in Maui for everyone to enjoy.

 This half-mile hike is an easy way for those who are new to hiking to immerse themselves in Maui’s greenery.
 It’s located in Haleakala National Park, a 33,000-acre park centered around a dormant volcano.
 The trail loops around itself and presents some of Hawaii’s trees, both native and endemic.